ome/omero-guide-fiji/docs/imagej_python.rst

 This section shows how to use ImageJ as a Python library to analyze data in OMERO.

+Using the Python API allows us to easily load the 2D-plane we need to see or analyze.
+This is much easier that when using the Java API and Bio-Formats plugin.

 We will show in the notebooks:

 - How to start ImageJ in Python